vorce/playlist_log/README.md

 A log / timeline of song additions and removals for a Spotify playlist.

+I use this to keep a sliding window of around 50 tracks that I dig at the moment.
+By using PlaylistLog I get a nice historic timelime of previous tracks that was part of the playlist at some point.

 ## Workflow

 - Sign in to spotify